Abu Ibrahim al-Hashimi al-Qurashi: Early life and education

 Al-Qurashi was born on 1 or 5 October 1976 as Amir Mohammed Abdul Rahman al-Mawli al-Salbi.
-His birthplace is disputed, although most sources—including al-Qurashi—state that he was born in al-Muhalabiyyah near Mosul, Iraq.
-Alternatively, Tal Afar has also been suggested as birthplace.
+Most sources—including al-Qurashi—state that he was born in al-Muhalabiyyah near Mosul, Iraq.
+Alternatively, Tal Afar has also been suggested as birthplace, including by a short biography published by IS supporters.
 His father was a muezzin with two wives; he had six brothers and nine sisters.
-Al-Qurashi's ethnicity was the subject of debate; he claimed to be Arab, but many sources have claimed that his family was Turkmen in origin.
+Al-Qurashi claimed to be Arab, but many sources have claimed that his family was Turkmen.
 According to Nineveh genealogy expert Nizar al-Saadoun, most of al-Qurashi's clan—the al-Mawla—is Arab, and descended from the Abbasid Burisha clan which in turn were related to Muhammad's clan.
 The U.S. military also classified him as Arab in 2008.
 However, two of his brothers became leaders within Turkmen organizations.
-Official IS sources would later describe his family as being part of the Quraysh, Muhammad's tribe, albeit a "Turkified" branch.
-His family followed a Sufist form of Islam, and he also claimed that he was a Sufi in his early years.
+Official IS sources later described his family as being part of the Quraysh, Muhammad's tribe, albeit a "Turkified" branch.
+Based on a later IS biography of al-Qurashi, regional expert Aymenn Jawad Al-Tamimi argued that he was "Turkmen by language, not necessarily racial lineage".
+Al-Qurashi's family followed a Sufist form of Islam, and he also claimed that he was a Sufi in his early years.

-He was educated in Sharia law at the University of Mosul, majoring in Quranic studies and Islamic education.
+He was educated in Sharia at the University of Mosul, majoring in Quranic studies and Islamic education.
 After graduating with honors in 2000, he was conscripted and served as a private or officer in the Iraqi Army.
 He likely forged contacts to jihadist groups during his military service.
+According to pro-IS sources, he "repented" his state service after meeting Abu Ali al-Anbari.
+Researcher Hassan Hassan described al-Qurashi as the "disciple" of al-Anbari, and a pro-IS biography of al-Qurashi claimed he studied "Ilm" under al-Anbari.